 I am going to show you the exposed band steps using the rayon fabric Suki.
 Pin and sew the two front band pieces together along the short, notched edge.
 Press this seam open.
 Press the front band in half with wrong sides facing.

-Prepare the kimono front by staystitching 1/2” from the edge along the corner marking on both front pieces.
+Prepare the robe front by staystitching 1/2” from the edge along the corner marking on both front pieces.
 Clip into the ‘L’ shape, just shy of the new staystitched corner.

-Begin pinning the front band to the kimono, matching the notches on the band with the shoulder seams.
-The center back of the kimono (right in between the hanging loop ends) will line up with the center seam of the front band.
+Begin pinning the front band to the robe, matching the notches on the band with the shoulder seams.
+The center back of the robe (right in between the hanging loop ends) will line up with the center seam of the front band.

 Now we will turn the corner.
 Insert a pin right at the corner of both ‘L’ shaped markings.